The first of our 4-part watchalong of the fantasy epic Yona of the Dawn with Caitlin, Peter, and special guest Gabriella!

 PETER: It could be a Fate series too.
 Yeah, Emperor Haki makes people foam at the mouth and fall over or unable to attack.
 So I guess that guy was strong-willed.

 CAITLIN: It’s been a very long time since I watched or read—well, I’ve never watched One Piece, it’s been a very long time since I read One Piece.

-GABRIELLA: I guess to me, those scenes really exemplify how Yona’s biggest strength is that it’s like it’s very much this type of show, but it takes enough more effort to the characterization to give it a lot of extra oomph so far, like other moments like that or how seriously it treats the friendship between Yona, Hak, an Su-Won.
-It could have just made him like “hahaha I am the traitor, I fooled you all these years, but no he’s really torn up about it.
+GABRIELLA: I guess to me, those scenes really exemplify how Yona’s biggest strength is that it’s very much this type of show, but it takes enough—more effort to the characterization to give it a lot of extra “oomph” so far.
+Like other moments like that or how seriously it treats the friendship between Yona, Hak, and Su-Won.
+It could have just made him like “hahaha I am the traitor, I fooled you all these years,” but no he’s really torn up about it.
 Or even the retainer guy who dies in episode two.
 I forgot his name.